-We believe one of the most efficient ways to improve student retention is to reach at-risk students before they drop-out from schools.
-We do this by implementing an early alert student referral program.
-Based on our school retention program, students are experiencing academic, personal, financial or social problems, and many of these students are minorities and new immigrant students.
+We believe one of the most efficient ways to support student retention is to reach at-risk students before they drop-out from schools.
+We do this by implementing an early-alert student referral program through a close relationship with the school district.
+We we are able to intervene and advocate for students who are experiencing academic, personal, financial or social difficulties, and many of these students are minorities and new immigrant students.

-We guide teens who have dropped out or in the juvenile justice system by giving them a second chance for learning and a better life.
-Our goal is through stronger outreach and community building specially for those minorities and new immigrant students and making sure in getting fewer students to drop out from school.
+We also guide teens who have dropped out or who are in the juvenile justice system by giving them a second chance for learning and a better life.
+Through outreach and community building Waano is knowledgeably able to oversee academic success for minorities and new immigrant students – encouraging retention and academic restitution.

 One-on-one academic consulting

-We provide one on one academic consultation to help students from new immigrant and/or low income families figure out where they want to go for higher education and how to make it happen.
+We provide one-on-one academic consultation to help students from new immigrant and/or low income families determine their best academic course of action, including progression into higher education.
 Our passion and commitment is provide academic consulting that helps minority students gain admission to the college/university of their choice and develop the skills and behaviors that are essential to academic success and professional development.

 We respect students’ values, attitudes, dreams, identity, behaviors, and life situations.
 These all factor into their academic success and their ability to reach their goals.
-We help students to design pathways to their future goals that include academics as well as engagement opportunities and support services.
+We help students design pathways to their future goals that includes academics as well as engagement opportunities and support services.

-We provide for the youth a guidance and mentorship support in any number of ways and situations, including high schools and academically.
-Waano’s youth mentorship is one of the more promising program approaches intended to promote positive youth outcomes.
+We provide guidance and mentorship for youth in a number of ways.
+Waano’s youth mentorship is one of the most promising approaches for its community’s success, promoting positive youth outcomes.

 2) Youth Mentorship